 Sun exposure depends on how hot it is and how much moisture the plants receive.
-New Guinea impatiens do best in a least a half day of full sun.
-If the soil dry or temperatures are extreme, they will need up to a half day of shade.
+New Guinea impatiens do best in at least a half day of full sun.
+If the soil is dry or temperatures are extreme, they will need up to a half day of shade.

-These are low, clumping forming plants that grow about 12 - 18 inches tall and spread 6 - 9 inches wide.
+These are low, clump-forming plants that grow about 12 - 18 inches tall and spread 6 - 9 inches wide.

 Soil: New Guinea impatiens like a slightly acidic soil pH in the range of 6.0 - 6.5, but they are not terribly particular about it.
-They will need a well draining soil, that holds moisture long enough for the roots to soak it up.
-New Guinea impatiens are not drought tolerant, but you don't want them sitting in damp soil for long periods or their crowns could rot.
+They will need a well-draining soil, that holds moisture long enough for the roots to soak it up.
+New Guinea impatiens are not drought tolerant, but you don't want them sitting in wet soil for long periods or their crowns could rot.

 Starting from Seed: Since New Guinea impatiens are hybrids, most varieties cannot be grown from seed.
-They are either sterile or will not grow true.
-However there are a few that have stabilized, and seed is available, if you want to give them a try.
-Luckily plants are readily available and there is much more variety, if you purchase them as seedlings.
-You could also bring them inside for the winter, as houseplants and they are easily grown from cuttings.
+They are either sterile or will not grow true to seed.
+However there are a few that have stabilized, and seed is available if you want to give them a try.
+Luckily plants and seedlings are readily available and there is much more variety if you purchase them as seedlings.
+You could even bring them inside for the winter, as houseplants.
+They are also easily grown from cuttings.

 Caring for New Guinea Impatiens

-Maintenance: Except for water and food, there really is not maintenance needed.
+Ongoing Care: Except for water and food, there really is no maintenance needed.
 You should keep the area weeded, so there is less competition for water, but that's about it.
 They will require a bit more care and feeding when grown as perennials or houseplants.
 Don't expect them to be as lush or to flower as profusely in the short days of winter.